laneshields/powershell_ssr_hyperv_install_script/README.md

 # Powershell SSR Hyper-V Install Script
 Powershell script to automate SSR installation for Hyper-V environments

+This tool is provided as community supported and is not maintained by Juniper Networks officially.
+Any issues can be reported through this github repository with no guarantee that a fix will be provided and no SLA for any fix timeframes.

 ## Requirements
 1. A Microsoft Hyper-V server running Windows Server 2022